ritikZ18/Code_Clause_internship/face_detection/readme.md

 Contributions are always welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or find any bugs.

 Credits
-This web application was created by [YOUR NAME] using the face-api.js library.
+This web application was using the face-api.js library.

 License
 This project is licensed under the MIT License.